YosefLab/CZI-Immuneaging/data_processing/configs_templates/process_sample_configs.md

 * `"n_highly_variable_genes"` - The number of highly variable genes to be used prior to applying dimensionality reduction using PCA and SCVI
 * `"highly_variable_genes_flavor"` - The flavor for identifying highly variable genes using `scanpy.pp.highly_variable_genes`
 * `"scvi_max_epochs"` - The maximum number of epochs to be used when applying SCVI
+* `"totalvi_max_epochs"` - The maximum number of epochs to be used when applying TOTALVI
 * `"solo_filter_genes_min_cells"` - Genes that appear in less cells than this threshold will be removed when applying solo for doublet detection; in case the sample was collected by multiple libraries this filter will be applied on each batch separately.
 Note that this filter is applied at the sample-level processing even though it is also used at the preceding step of library-level processing since aggregating data of a given sample across multiplexed libraries may lead to genes presented by a subset of the libraries, which could fail the execution of solo.
 Also, note that this filter is not applied to the final version of the processed data but only for the purpose of running solo for doublet detection.
 * `"solo_max_epochs"` - The maximum number of epochs to be used when applying solo for doublet detection
 * `"neighborhood_graph_n_neighbors"` - The number of neighbors to use for computing the neighborhood graph (using `scanpy.pp.neighbors`)